Haguermeister/House-show/README.md

 #### I WANT AN application to provide me an intuitive mobile user interface for booking artists or reserving venues

-#### SO THAT I can show case my talents and or attract customers to me space
+#### SO THAT I can show case my talents and or attract customers to me space -->

 ---

+## Description

+This application provides performing artists with a platform for seeking out and reserving venues, and provides venue hosts with a platform for booking artists.

+---

+## Usage

 #### GIVEN a booking service between artists and hosts